jamietre/CsQuery/README.md

     Append
     Attr
     Children
+    Clone
+    Css
     Each (uses delegates - can pass a function delegate or anonymous function) Eq
+    Find
     First
+    Hide
     InsertAfter
     Is
     Next
     Parent
     Prev
     Remove
+    Show
     Val

+**Special/Nonstandard Methods:**

+    Select(selector)

+Because there's no notion of a global DOM in a C# app, the DOM is part of a CsQuery object.
+Each object that gets created as a result of a selection refers to the root object which was created from an HTML string or elements.
+Therefore the "Select" method is the equivalent of $('selector').

+    CssGet

+Same as Css( name ) to get a style.
+This signature is used to assign Css from a JSON object in this implementation (as this is the more useful/more common usage).